 The Colorado Advantage Graduate Preview Weekend provides an opportunity for underrepresented students to preview the doctoral programs of Psychology and Neuroscience and other CU Boulder Science, Technology, Engineering and Math departments.
 For more information, see the Colorado Advantage web site.

 McNair Scholars and Project 1000 applicants are eligible for application fee waivers.
-Diverse students who are accepted into the program may receive supplemental fellowship funding is through our NIMH research education training grant.

 To learn more about what the University of Colorado has to offer to underrepresented students, please visit the following websites: